Code-Institute-Submissions/the-shamans-cat/README.md

 * **Logo** – Silhouette of Jaguar with text setting the brand - on every page top-right-hand side in the navigation bar, acts as a link to the home page from any other page on the website.
 There is also a logo in the footer bottom right-hand-side of each page.
 This logo also acts as a link to the home page.

 * **Navigation bar** – Fixed position at the top of the screen and reading from left to right, in a conventional manner, offering intuitive access to all pages of the website.
-There is a menu icon for mobile devices, which drops down over content when clicked.
+The navigation-bar is replaced with a menu icon, for mobile devices, which drops down over content when clicked.

-* **Hero Image with Jumbotron** – Hero image with call to action (CTA) button, to get attention of user.
-Different hero image on each page, but with same format, which keeps a consistent feel across all the website pages.
+* **Hero Image with Jumbotron** – Hero image with call-to-action (CTA) button, to get attention of user.
+Different hero image and Jumbotron text on each page, but with same format, which keeps a consistent feel across all the website pages.

 * **Footer** – This is at the bottom of every page and contains:
     *   Logo - When clicked takes user back to home page.
     *   Contact button which when clicked leads to the contact form.
-    *   Social media icons providing links to other social platforms used by the shaman.
+    *   Social media icons providing links to other social platforms used by the practitioner.
     *   A Terms & Condition's button - when clicked opens a modal, to clarify matters legally.
     *   A Privacy Policy button - when clicked opens a modal to clarify matters legally regarding the electronic storage of personal details.
     *   Copyright for protection of business data.

  * **Back-to-Top**    This anchor is in the form of a purple arrow with text **Back-to-Top** beneath it.
 It appears towards the bottom of each page on the right-hand-side.
 When clicked it allows the user to go to the top of the current page.
 It changes name to **Top** on smaller devices, so that it takes up less screen space.

-* **Favicon** * Provides continuation of cat branding to identify webpage in browser tabs.
+* **Favicon** * Provides continuation of cat branding to identify this site's webpages in browser tabs.
 ___
 ### **Features on individual Pages**
 #### Home page

-* Hero Image
+* Hero Image of a Peruvian sacred mountain - Salkantay.
+* Jumbotron text specific to Shamanic Energy Healing.
+The amount of text is increased on devices larger than mobiles.
-* What is Shamanic energy healing?
+* Article - What is Shamanic energy healing?
     * Article with informative paragraphs of text.
-To avoid too much text on page using a button ‘read more’.
-This uses Bootstrap accordion feature.
+To avoid too much text on page a ‘read more’ button is used.
+This uses Bootstrap collapse feature.
-    * A series of three short videos featuring Alberto Villoldo of The Four Winds describing shamanic healing (YouTube embedded with sound off as default)
+    * A series of three short videos featuring Alberto Villoldo of The Four Winds Society describing modern shamanic healing (YouTube embedded with sound off as default).
-* Benefits of Shamanic energy healing
+    * Article - Benefits of Shamanic energy healing
+    * Image of a butterfly which symbolizes transformation, which can occur with this healing modality.
+The image helps break up the text, and balances the screen on larger screened devices.
-    * Article outlining the benefits of this type of healing.
-To avoid too much text on page and overwhelming users.
-A ‘read more’ button is being used.
-This uses Bootstrap accordion feature.
+    * Text outlining the benefits of this type of healing.
+To avoid too much text on page and overwhelming users, a ‘read more’ button is being used.
+This uses Bootstrap collapse feature.

 #### Shamanic Healing page

-* Hero Image
+* Hero Image - Theologue by the artist Alex Grey.
+Showing artists impression of energy in and around the body.
+* Jumbotron text specific to the page - Shamanic Healing - briefly explains what the page is about.
-* Shamanic healing - a more detailed look, with another video embedded from YouTube, with sound off default.
+* Article - Shamanic Healing - a more detailed look, with a video explaining some of the healing techniques used  (embedded from YouTube, with sound off default).

-* The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.
+* Article - The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.

-* The Chakra System - image and text to give client a better understanding of terms and concepts used.
+* Article - The Chakra System - image and text to give client a better understanding of terms and concepts used.

-* Healing Processes used in a healing session - (possible icon, symbol or small picture) and intro paragraph, then a click to drop down rest of text using Bootstrap 4, collapse feature.
-        The various processes:
+* Article - The Shaman's Mesa - image and text explaining what the mesa is and that it will be used in healing sessions.
+* Healing Processes that can be used in a session.
+As there are ten processes, these were displayed using Bootstrap card-deck and modals, to break up text so it was in a better format for the user to digest.
+A block of standard text could have been overwhelming for the user, so this breaks it up into smaller neater        sections.
+The various processes are:
     * Illumination
     * Extraction
     * Soul Retrieval